top of page

 Foster parents love, celebrate, mentor, coach, comfort, support and encourage the children in their home.
 Foster parents work as a team with the child’s caseworker and biological parents to ensure the wellbeing of the child in their care.
 The goal of foster care is to reunite the child with their biological family, so foster care is meant to be temporary

-How can I get certified as a foster parent?
+How can I get licensed as a foster parent?

-The first step is to connect with Every Child TN.
-We’ll get to know you, help answer questions you may have, and help connect you with the right agency.
-Then you’ll complete the certification process, which includes:
+The first step is to connect with us.
+We’ll get to know you, help answer any questions you may have, and make sure WP is right for you.
+Then you’ll complete the home study process, which includes:

 • Determining how many children you’ll be able to care for